 Civil Partnership Act 2005

 This Act introduced same sex partnership registration, which give couples similar legal rights to married couples.
-All staff attended the Gay wedding Fair at Manchester Town Hall and we arranged a Gay awareness seminar at the Register Office last year where the lesbian and gay community were invited to give their views on how Bury should provide the service.
+All staff attended the Gay wedding Fair at Manchester Town Hall and we arranged a Gay awareness seminar at the Register Office in 2006 where the lesbian and gay community were invited to give their views on how Bury should provide the service.
 Elected Members also attended including the Leader and Deputy Leader.
 The policy to charge the same fees for civil partnership as marriages was agreed as was the decision to insist that all Approved Premises in the borough provide services for civil partnerships and marriages.
 A ceremony was produced and agreed in consultation with the lesbian and gay community and this has proved very successful.
-It has been agreed that all civil partners who have given notice or had ceremonies will be invited to an open evening to be held at the office to obtain feedback so that we may adjust service delivery to meet customer demand.

 A further meeting took place in November 2007 when all couples who had either had civil partnership ceremonies or given notice were invited to an open evening.
 This was to enable us to obtain feedback on service delivery.
 All Elected Members were invited and I am pleased to say that two members attended the meeting including the Deputy Leader of the Council.
 The meeting proved very successful and resulted in an overall satisfaction rating of 100%.